nliaudat/meter-reader/homeassistant/custom_components/meter_collector/readme.md

-# Meter Collector Integration for Home Assistant
+# AI on the Edge Device  Meter Collector Integration for Home Assistant

 This guide will walk you through the steps to install and configure the **Meter Collector** custom integration in Home Assistant.